OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-subject.md

 }

-// Write to a div with id="message" on the page. function write(message) {
+// Writes to a div with id="message" on the page. function write(message) {
     document.getElementById("message").innerText += message;
 }